-  Pre-heat the skillet over the range for five to ten minutes on medium-low, then adjust the burner to the appropriate heat level when you’re one minute out.
+Preheat the skillet over a burner for five to ten minutes on medium-low, then adjust the burner to the appropriate heat level when you’re one minute out.
 Doing so means two things: the surface temperature of the skillet will be high enough to immediately evaporate liquid from food and begin searing, and the pan won’t suffer dramatic drops in surface temperature when you put cold food in it.

 A proper pre-heat also helps to alleviate hot spots, though these can only be avoided to an extent when addressed on the stovetop.
 The best way to avoid excessing hotspots is preheating in the oven or on an induction burner.

 A cursory Google of “cast iron skillet egg test” yields dozens of videos by boastful cast iron enthusiasts proud of their pan’s ability to cook an egg without tearing it to pieces.
 This should be enough evidence that some foods are better cooked by other means.
 For eggs, fish and other delicate, clingy foods, you’re better off with a decent non-stick pan.
 Made In makes a great premium option, while companies like T-Fal and Oxo make cheaper options that work just fine.

 If you’re stewing tomatoes or making a wine sauce, it’s wise to err on the side of caution and go stainless steel — high-acid foods and liquids eat away at seasoning and leech iron into your meal (this is especially detrimental to new cast iron, as the seasoning will be thin out of the box).